joemphilips/walletts/README.md

 and
+run `yarn build` to build all packages

+run
-run `yarn build` to build all packages run `yarn test` ro run tests in all packages run `yarn dev` to launch application in development mode. this will compile every packages with `tsc -w`.
+`docker-compose up --abort-on-container-exit walletts` to run test in all packages

+run `yarn dev` to launch application in development mode. this will compile every packages with `tsc -w`.
-So changes in an arbitrary package will invoke HMR in the app
+So changes in an every package will invoke HMR in the app

-If you want to restart with clean environment, run `yarn clean && yarn bootstrap && yarn build`
+If you want to restart with a clean environment, run `yarn clean && yarn bootstrap && yarn build`

 ## contributing